Steve-Tech/Blog/_posts/2025-08-29-ptp-on-debian.md

     ```ini
     [Service]
     Restart=on-failure
-    RestartSec=5
+    RestartSec=3
     ```

-- If you are using this on a desktop and get `clockcheck: clock frequency changed unexpectedly!` after resuming from sleep, you can disable the clockcheck by adding `sanity_freq_limit 0` to `/etc/ptp4l.conf`, and editing the `ExecStart=` line in `phc2sys@.service` to include the `-L 0` option:
+- If you are using this on a desktop and get `clockcheck: clock frequency changed unexpectedly!` after resuming from sleep, you can disable the clockcheck by adding `sanity_freq_limit 0` to `/etc/ptp4l.conf`, and editing the `ExecStart=` line in `phc2sys@.service` to include the `-L 0` & `-S 1` options:

     ```ini
-    ExecStart=/usr/sbin/phc2sys -w -s %I -L 0
+    ExecStart=/usr/sbin/phc2sys -w -s %I -L 0 -S 1
     ```

     If you are using `systemctl edit` to override the service, add an extra `ExecStart=` line before this to clear the previous one.